-On Cuts on Bone as evidence of Man's Existence in remote ages.
-By Prof. T. McK.
-Hughes, F.R.S.
-Remarks by Prof. Rupert Jones, F.R.S., Prof. A. S. Woodward, F.G.S., Rev. J. M. Mello, M.A., F.G.S., &c.
+- In the institute a desines of the Externation at purposition by the internation of the Externation at purposition of the Externation of the Externation at purposition of the Externation of the Externa 91. - On Cuts on Bone as evidence of Man's Existence in remote ages.
+By Prof, T, McK, HUGHES, F.R.S.
+Remarks by Prof. RUPERT JONES, F.R.S., Prof. A. S. WOODWARD, F.G.S., Rev. J. M. MELLO, M.A., F.G.S., &c.
 The Butterflies and Moths of Africa.
-By W. F. Kirby, F.E.S.
+By W. F. KIRBY, F.E.S.
 The Factors of Evolution in Language.
-By Mr. J. J. Murphy.
-Remarks by Professor by Sir ners.
+By Mr. J. J. MURPHY, Remarks by Professor

-MAX MULLER.
+92. MAX MULLER.